Krušovice: Economy

 Krušovice is known for Royal Brewery of Krušovice, the historic brewery where Krušovice beer is brewed.

 Transport

-The D6 motorway (part of the European route E48), which connects Prague with Karlovy Vary, Cheb and the Czech-German border, passes through the municipality.
+The D6 motorway (part of the European route E48), which connects Prague with Karlovy Vary, Cheb and the Czech–German border, runs through the municipality.

 Sights

 The main landmark is the Krušovice Castle.
 It is a large Baroque building, built around 1711 according to the project by the architect František Maxmilián Kaňka.
 Adjacent to the castle is the Chapel of the Holy Trinity from the 1730s.